-- 1. Open the browser and specify the IP address (See Browser Login, page 37 for details) of the Serial Console Server you want to access in the browser's location bar. - 2.
+- 1. Open the browser and specify the IP address (See After logging in, the system will force you to change the password, the password must not be the same as the default., page 37 for details) of the Serial Console Server you want to access in the browser's location bar. - 2.
 When a Security Alert dialog box appears, accept the certificate it can be trusted.
 If a second certificate appears, accept it as well.